openvinotoolkit/openvino/docs/OV_Runtime_UG/Python_API_exclusives.md

 @snippet docs/snippets/ov_python_exclusives.py releasing_gil

 > **NOTE**: While GIL is released, functions can still modify and/or operate on Python objects in C++.
-Thus, there is no reference counting.
-User is responsible for thread safety if sharing of these objects with another thread occurs.
-It can affect your code only if multiple threads are spawned in Python.:
+Hence, there is no reference counting.
+User is responsible for thread safety in case sharing of these objects with another thread occurs.
+It can affect code only if multiple threads are spawned in Python.

 #### List of Functions that Release the GIL
 - openvino.runtime.AsyncInferQueue.start_async